acoli-repo/olia/docs/index.md

 ## How to (Find) Help

 OLiA is open source (see below) and we invite external contributors to join, to add or to provide feedback.
-If you have questions about OLiA, the recommended way is to join and reach out via the **[ACoLi mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.
+If you have questions about OLiA, the recommended way is to join and reach out via our **[public mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.

 Alternatively, and in particular for potential errors or feature requests regarding OLiA, please feel free to create a new issue via the [GitHub form](https://github.com/acoli-repo/olia/issues).
 However, please take a minute in this case to make sure your question or request is not already addressed by another issue.